emma-kang/refactoring-study/README.md

 ### Language & tool
 Java (IntelliJ IDEA)
+JavaScript (Visual Studio Code)

 ### Study Plan
 1. Read contents and commit each step code example.
 2. Practice using IDE with Java
-3. After complted all chapter, review all chapter again with another language (eg. Python)
+3. After complted all chapter, review all chapter again with another language